QuarticCat/yacis/README.md

 \<arg-name>:<type> <arg-name>:<type> ... -> <expression>
 ```

-Arguments are sparated by white space(s).
+Arguments are separated by white space(s).

 Note that if the type is function type, you should add a bracket: